bhumikadchitte5/python-student_performance_analysis-zensar/README.md

 2)GPA Calculation: Created a Python method to calculate the GPA of students based on their grades.
 3)Grade Distribution Report: Developed a Python method to generate reports that show grade distribution across different courses.
 4)Grade Change Notification: Implemented a Python method to notify students via email when their grades are updated.

+# Project Files:
+1)GPA_Calculation.py: Contains the logic to calculate the GPA of a student based on their marks.

+ 2)Grade_Distribution_Report.py: Generates grade distribution reports for all courses.
+ 3)Grade_change_notify.py: Sends notifications to students when any grade updates are made.
+ 4)Student_record.py: Fetches student records from the database using the student ID.
+ 5)table_structure_creation.sql: SQL script for creating the required database tables (students, courses, grades).

+ 6)data_insertion.sql: SQL script for inserting initial records into the database tables.